 "Beets are one of the super foods of the Mediterranean diet," Metsovas says.
 "One cup of beets contains over 30 percent of the recommended daily intake of folate, a B vitamin lacking in most diets.
 B vitamins provide energy to the body, which is especially important if you're keeping on track with your workout regiment," says Metsovas.
-Try them in this springtime roasted beet, fennel and arugula salad.

 Diet Food: Sprouts